DavesCodeMusings/raspberry-cobbler/docs/phase5.md

     gateway 192.168.1.1
 ```

+> Spoiler: This is not the final version of _/etc/network/interfaces_.
+The line _auto eth0_ will need fixing.

 Next, bring up the interface and check its status.
 This is similar to the way we brought up the loopback previously.

 ```